meldose/phoxicamera/README.md

 It is possible to test PhoXi ROS interface without real hardware.
 - Start PhoXiControl application
 - Launch simple test example```roslaunch phoxi_camera phoxi_camera_test.launch```
-- Application should connect to the camera and start to aquire example pointclouds
+- Application should connect to the camera and start aquiring example pointclouds
 - Notice that pointcloud data are also being published on ROS topics
-- Use available ROS services to control dummy camera.
+- Use available ROS services to control the dummy camera.

 <img src="http://www.smartroboticsys.eu/wp-content/uploads/2016/11/PhoXiControl_01.jpg" width="640">